solidify-project/engine/_help/src/Pages/folders-structure/pages/attributes.md

 All attributes can be accessible through global `Page` object.
 That object is accessible from each and every template and it always has a context of current page.

 You can access predefined page attributes via `Page.Title`, `Page.Url`, `Page.TemplateId` and `Page.Content` for page html content.
-All properties of global `Page` object are case sensitive.
+All properties of global `Page` object are case-sensitive.

 You can access custom page attributes via properties of `Page.Custom` object.
 It will have all the properties defined in page metadata section.